Recording music at home has never been easier, all you need are a couple of simple components that you plug into your pc and you are ready to go.

 Which one is right for you?

-If you are planning on simply recording some music at home, then an Audio Interface will suit your needs best.
+If you are planning on simply recording some music at home and don’t need an extreme number of inputs, then an Audio Interface will suit your needs best.

-On the other hand, if you want to be able to mix music for live shows, then the mixer is a much better option.
+On the other hand, if you want to be able to mix music for live shows while also having the option to record a high number of inputs, then the mixer is a much better choice.

 Why choose an Audio Interface over a USB Mixer that can do multi track recordings, is a very valid question.